Pylons/pyramid/docs/quick_tutorial/forms.rst

 Modern web applications deal extensively with forms.
 Developers, though, have a wide range of philosophies about how frameworks should help them with their forms.
 As such, Pyramid doesn't directly bundle one particular form library.
-Instead, there are a variety of form libraries that are easy to use in Pyramid.
+Instead there are a variety of form libraries that are easy to use in Pyramid.

 :ref:`Deform <deform:overview>`
 is one such library.
 In this step, we introduce Deform for our forms and validation.
-This also gives us the :ref:`Colander <colander:overview>` for schemas and validation.
+This also gives us :ref:`Colander <colander:overview>` for schemas and validation.

 Deform is getting a facelift, with styling from Twitter Bootstrap and advanced widgets from popular JavaScript projects.
 The work began in